Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Implemented Architectures

 Finally, after training FixGAN and SacGAN, we create complete gaze trajectories using fixation and saccade sequences.
-Following SP-EyeGAN, we first identify $n$ fixation points before building the trajectory by concatenating the fixation segments with saccades.
+We then identify $n$ fixation points before building the trajectory by concatenating the fixation segments with saccades.
 For additional details, please refer to the SP-EyeGAN \cite{prasse2023sp} paper.